futomi/node-echonet-lite/README.md

 ### <a name="setPropertyValue-method"> setPropertyValue(*address, eoj, epc, edt[, callback]*)</a>

-This method set the property value of the specified EPC to the specified device.
+This method sets the specified property value (`edt`) of the specified EPC (`epc`) to the specified device (`eoj` in `address`).

 This method takes five arguments. the 1st argument `addresss` is the IP address of the targeted device.
 This argument is required.
 The IP address can be get from the discovery process.

 The 2nd argument `eoj` is the EOJ of the targeted device.
 This argument is required.
 It must be passed as an `Array` object.
 The `Array` object can be get from the discovery process.

-The 3rd argument `epc` is the EPC you want to get.
+The 3rd argument `epc` is the EPC you want to set.
 This argument is required.
-You have to know which EPC you want is in advance. you can find the meanings of EPCs in [the APPENDIX of the ECHONET Lite specification](http://echonet.jp/spec_object_rf_en/).
+You have to know the EPC you want to set in advance. you can find the meanings of EPCs in [the APPENDIX of the ECHONET Lite specification](http://echonet.jp/spec_object_rf_en/).

 The 4th argument `edt` is the [`EDT`](#EDT-object) object which contains some values you want to convey to the targeted device.
 It is just a hash object.
 The structure depends on the EPC.
 See the section "[EDT object](#EDT-object)" for details.

+You can specify the 4th argument `edt` as a `Buffer` object as well.
+Though you have to create a `Buffer` object representing the EDT by yourself, this allows you to send an arbitrary EDT.

 The 5th argument `callback` is a callback function called when this method completes the process.
 This argument is optional.
 Two arguments will be passed to the `callback`.
 The 1st argument is an `Error` object.
 If no error occurred, it will be `null`.
 If this method completes the process successfully, the [`Response`](#Response-object) object will be passed as the 2nd argument.